BradleyCulley/bradleyculley.github.io/_posts/2023-broken-11-4-My-Side-of-the-Mountain.md

 <hr/>

 <p>
-Another wonderfully-evoked emotion is the sparkling wonder of a pristine forest stream, serendipitously discovered.
+Another wonderfully-evoked emotion is the sparkling wonder of serendipitously discovering a pristine forest stream on a warm summer day.
-Early in his time in the woods, Sam discovers a stream fed by a natural spring, near the tree that becomes his home.
+Early in his time in the woods, Sam discovers a stream, fed by a natural spring, near the tree that becomes his home.

 <blockquote>
 I must have walked a mile into the woods until I found a stream.